Julius A. McGee, PhD.

 Historical material analysis and critique of climate mitigation strategies that do not consider the complex reality of social inequality.

-Since earning his PhD at the University of Oregon, Julius has outlined the ways in which organic agriculture contributes to climate change, illustrated how renewable energy consumption expands social inequality, and advocated for a more robust understanding of how energy systems perpetuate racism.
+Since starting his PhD at the University of Oregon in 2011, Julius has outlined the ways in which organic agriculture contributes to climate change, illustrated how renewable energy consumption expands social inequality, and advocated for a more robust understanding of how energy systems perpetuate racism.

-More recently, Julius has embarked on a book project that explores the connection between anti-Black racism and the ongoing climate crises as well as an historical materialist analysis of the history of the United States from the precolonial era to the present day.
+More recently, Julius has embarked on a book project that explores the connection between capital, slavery, and climate change.

 With the escalation of the climate crisis, the asymmetry of climatic effects on various human populations becomes increasingly apparent.
 From wildfires to flooding, the populations affected by climate change are often the ones least responsible for the crisis.
 This talk will explore how the socioeconomic system of capitalism has historically exposed specific racial groups to environmental harm while also contributing to the climate crisis.
 In doing so, I seek to prove how colonialism, white supremacy, imperialism, and patriarchy are at the center of the climate crisis and why abolishing these systems is necessary for the future.